willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Point out a complex conditional
 - Point out duplication
 - Point out an unnamed variable or method

-- Propose an action for deodorizing the code
+- Propose an action fo deodorizing the code

+## Nostalgist

+- propose a quick retrospective
+- the quick retro turns up the good